Free playbook Scenario planning for SaaS companies

 Using reporting categories and drill-in features

-Drill in from summary to transaction level to chase down any number.
-See which vendor, team, or entry drives a balance.
-No need to juggle extra reports.
+Drill in from summary to transaction level.
+See which entry drives a balance.
+You do not need to juggle extra reports to understand your adjusted trial balance.

 Catch an outlier?
 Click into the hierarchy and trace it right to its roots.
 Find patterns fast.
 Identify what’s moving your numbers.

-Create custom reports organized around how your team thinks about the business.
-Make trial balances accessible for every department.
+Create custom reports organized around how your team thinks.
+Make your trial balance and financial statements accessible for every department.

 Using collaborative, audit-friendly workflows